 What are the Features of Live Streaming?

-• Accessibility: It has cross-platform support across various devices to enhance convenience of usage.
+- Accessibility: It has cross-platform support across various devices to enhance convenience in usage.

-• Simulcast: The stream can be simultaneously broadcast across multiple platforms such as YouTube, Facebook, and others.
+- Simulcast: The stream can be broadcast on multiple platforms at once (like YouTube, Facebook, etc.).

-• Recording Capability: Many platforms offer recording options to archive the live stream for future use.
+- Recording Capability: Most platforms have recording capabilities so the stream can be saved for future use.

-• Analytics and Insights: Useful analysis can be made from metrics such as viewer behavior, engagement rates, and other data to improve live streaming for further events.
+- Analytics and Insights: Metrics such as viewer behavior, engagement rates, and other data can be used to analyze effectiveness and apply insights to improve live streaming for future events.

 What are the Benefits of Live Streaming?